temple-technology/fastify-scaling-test/docs/LOAD_TEST_CONFIGURATION.md

 - `release`: Connections returned to pool
 - `error`: Connection failures

-**Recommendation:** Update the code defaults to match the production environment variables to avoid confusion.

 ### Q: Are DB_POOL_CONNECTION_TIMEOUT="5000" and DB_STATEMENT_TIMEOUT="10000" sufficient for high load?